Change 123: Plot

 Change 123 follows Kosukegawa Teruharu, a justice-loving fan of Kamen Raider (a parody of Kamen Rider) and Gettou Motoko, a teenage girl experiencing multiple personality disorder.
 Orphaned at an early age after the death of her mother, she was taken in by her three fathers, each of whom is a master of a certain style of martial arts or combat-training.
 Under the care of each parent, Motoko's childhood was subjected to excessively rigorous training, straining her to the point that she developed three split-personalities, Hibiki, Fujiko, and Mikiri, colloquially known as HiFuMi.
 Each personality is individually skilled in combat skills learned from each master, thus also shaping their personalities.
 Kosukegawa happens to witness Hibiki ruthlessly kick a perverted man when a shocked Motoko promises Kosukegawa she will do anything if he doesn't reveal her secret.
 They quickly become friends and Kosukegawa develops romantic feelings for all of Motoko's personalities, and vice versa.
 However, Motoko feels that something must be done with the personalities as her seemingly unconscious acts of violence cannot be continued, thus she and Kosukegawa set off to supposedly rid of her dormant anger and fuse her personalities into one being.

 Release

 Change 123 was published in Akita Shoten's seinen magazine Champion Red from June 2005 to June 2010.
 A total of 12 tankōbon chapter-collection volumes were published in Japan from September 20, 2005 to July 5, 2010.
 In addition, a drama CD based on the manga has been released.

 Reception

+The manga received a mixed reception: Animeland regretted an over-reliance on fan service and stereotypes, but praised Shiuri Iwasawa's art.
+Planete BD rated most volumes "good" or "average", saying that the manga's main appeal was its humour and atmosphere rather than its scenario, while praising action scenes, but regretting bad quality impression and paper from the editor.